confluentinc/librdkafka/INTRODUCTION.md

 > See [Current limitations](#share-consumer-current-limitations) below.

 Share groups ([KIP-932](https://cwiki.apache.org/confluence/display/KAFKA/KIP-932%3A+Queues+for+Kafka))
 bring queue-like semantics to Kafka.
-Where a classic consumer group assigns each partition to exactly one member at a time, a *share group* lets multiple members consume from the **same** partitions cooperatively.
-The unit of progress is the individual record rather than the partition offset: each delivered record is *acquired* by a member under a time-limited acquisition lock, processed, and then *acknowledged*.
+Where a consumer group assigns each partition to exactly one member at a time, a *share group* lets multiple members consume from the **same** partitions cooperatively.
+The unit of progress is the individual record rather than the committed offset: each delivered record is *acquired* by a member under a time-limited acquisition lock, processed, and then *acknowledged*.
 The lock duration is a broker/group setting (`group.share.record.lock.duration.ms`, 30 seconds by default) and is